 Note that the above are based on existing sales and committed leases at both developments and where figures are given as an average.

-We reserve our position on how we see this evolving throughout the year in light of political matters surrounding the Brexit negotiations.
+We reserve our position on how we see this speculative segment evolving and will comment further as we see the market trend.

 Key factors of Note:

-- Our lettings portfolio today stands at an average of 8 units, a marginal decrease from last year and very low comparably from an all-time high of 40 units 7 years ago.
+- Our lettings portfolio today stands at an average of 12 units, a marginal increase from last year and very low comparably from an all-time high of 40 units 8 years ago.
 Demand is high – supply is low!
 We believe this will improve with “New Developments” coming on stream.

-- Our sales portfolio is at an average of 125 units for sale from an all time high of 240 units 8 years ago.
+- Our sales portfolio is at an average of 150 units for sale from an all-time high of 240 units 8 years ago.
 This relates only to real properties ready to move into and some re-sale off-plan” units close to completion.

-- High value market sales have levelled slightly and likely to stay in the long term, underpinning the top end of the market and the confidence from applicants in this sector.
-Sales at Buena Vista Park and The Sanctuary are evidence of this.
+- High value market sales have levelled slightly and likely to stay in the long term, underpinning the top end of the market and building confidence from applicants in this sector.
+Sales at Buena Vista Park, Admirals Place and The Sanctuary are evidence of this.